 The coronavirus (COVID-19) vaccine will be given in 2 doses.
 It offers good protection within 2 to 3 weeks of the first dose.

 During vaccination, strict infection prevention and control measures will be in place.
+Staff will wear face masks and ensure their hands are sanitised between patient appointments.

 If you feel unwell